-All complaints should be acknowledged in writing, either by letter or e-mail.
+All complaints should be acknowledged in writing, either by letter or e-mail using the sample letter in Appendix 1.

-It is not necessary to respond to correspondence which has only been copied to the Commission unless the correspondence raises a significant issue concerning the Commission.
-If in doubt the copied correspondence should be referred to the CEO or DCEO.
+It is not necessary to respond to correspondence which has only been copied to Legal Aid ACT unless the correspondence raises a significant issue concerning Legal Aid ACT.
+If in doubt the copied correspondence should be referred to the CEO.

-Anonymous complaints should only be investigated where they raise issues of fraud or other serious misconduct that the CEO or DCEO consider warrant investigation.
+Anonymous complaints should only be investigated where they raise issues of fraud or other serious misconduct that the CEO considers warrant investigation.